Legato

-In music performance and notation, legato ([leˈɡaːto]; Italian for "tied together"; French lié; German gebunden) indicates that musical notes are played or sung smoothly and connected.
-That is, the player makes a transition from note to note with no intervening silence.
-Legato technique is required for slurred performance, but unlike slurring (as that term is interpreted for some instruments), legato does not forbid re-articulation.
+In music performance and notation, legato ([leˈɡaːto]; Italian for "tied together"; French lié; German gebunden) indicates that musical notes are played or sung smoothly, such that the transition from note to note is made with no intervening silence.
+Legato technique is required for slurred performance, but unlike slurring (as that term is interpreted for some instruments), legato does not forbid articulating the notes with a very slight interruption.

 Standard notation indicates legato either with the word legato, or by a slur (a curved line) under notes that form one legato group.
+The latter notation is differentiated from a tie in that the notes have different pitches.
 Legato, like staccato, is a kind of articulation.

 There is an intermediate articulation called either mezzo staccato or non-legato (sometimes referred to as portato).